roman79/Data-Wrangling-with-R/README.md

 # Data-Wrangling-with-R

-This meetup would be about data loading and wrangling with R.
+This meetup is about data loading and wrangling with R.

  The agenda is given below :